 What is the immune system?

-The immune system protects your child's body from outside invaders, such as bacteria,
+The immune system protects your child's body from outside invaders.
+These include

-There are two main parts of the immune system:
+There are 2 main parts of the immune system:

 The innate immune system

-is active from the moment your child is born.
+is inherited.
+It is active from the moment your child is born.
 When this system recognizes

-an invader, it goes into action immediately.
+an invader, it goes into action right away.
 The cells of this immune system surround

-and engulf

-the invader.
-The invader is killed inside the immune system cells.
-These cells are
+and cover the invader.
+The invader is killed inside the immune system cells (called

 The acquired immune system

-The acquired immune system, with help from the innate system, produces cells (antibodies)
+The acquired immune system, with help from the innate system, makes special proteins

-stay in your child's body.
+invader.
+The antibodies stay in your child's body.
 It can take several days for antibodies

-to develop.
+to form.
 But after the first exposure, the immune system will recognize the invader

 and defend against it.
-The acquired immune system changes throughout your child's life.
+The acquired immune system changes during your child's life.

-Immunizations train your child's immune system to make antibodies to protect him or her from harmful diseases.
+Immunizations train your child's immune system to make antibodies to protect them

-The cells of both parts of the immune system are made in various organs of the body,
+The cells of both parts of the immune system are made in different organs of the body,